Skip to content

 Maintenance Schedule

-Heaters are checked during quarterly PM1 inspections for electrical draw, proper operation and actual temperature increase—not just whether the engine eventually starts.
-We measure heater amperage and engine temperature to verify proper function.
+Block heaters are checked for electrical draw proper operation and actual temperature increase every quarter during PM1 inspections—not just whether the engine eventually starts.

 How you can tell it is acting up